TahaSherif/linkedin_scraper/README.md

 * [Who do I talk to?](#Who_do_I_talk_to?)

 ## About the Project
-In this project, we worked on scraping "https://ecosystem.lafrenchtech.com/" website.
+In this project, we worked on scraping "https://linkedin.com/" website.
-Our team needed the information of each startup, scaleup and accelerator and funding round.
+The client needed the information of each data scientist in the US.
 For this purpose, we used Selenium so we can easily scrape such a "DYNAMIC" website.

 ## Getting Started